Inflectra/rapise-documentation/docs/Guide/sending_special_keys_to_the_c.md

 Global.DoKillByPid();
 ```

-To run RVL or JavaScript version of this example place the following function to User.js.
+To run RVL or JavaScript version of this example, place the following function in User.js.

 ```javascript
 function ActivateNotepad()